 Managing secret scanning alerts

 Note: Alerts are created only for repositories with secret scanning alerts for users enabled.
-Secrets found in public repositories using the free secret scanning alerts for partners service are reported directly to the partner, without creating an alert.
-For more information, see "Supported secrets for partner alerts."
+Secrets found in public repositories and public npm packages using the free secret scanning alerts for partners service are reported directly to the partner, without creating an alert.
+For more information, see "Secret scanning patterns."

 -